canro91/canro91.github.io/_posts/2020-10-01-ShowYourWorkTakeaways.md

 description: Be so good they can’t ignore you.
 Learn how and why you should show your work
 ---

 Show your work is a New York Times bestseller by Austin Kleon.
 He describes his book as _"a book for people who hate the very idea of self-promotion"_.
-This book tells how and why you should show your work.
+This book tells you how and why you should show your work online.
 It quotes artists and well-known figures to make each chapter more memorable.

 > _"Be so good they can’t ignore you."_
 >